 Sector coupling

-In order to implement sector coupling, intelligent house connection stations must be used in district heating systems, similar to Smart meters in the electricity supply.
+In order to implement sector coupling, intelligent house connection stations were used in district heating systems, similar to Smart metres in the electricity supply.
 Sector coupling is part of the energy and heating transition and describes the networking of the electricity, heating, transport and industrial sectors, which were previously considered separately.
-The aim is to drive decarbonization and replace fossil fuels by using renewable energies in all sectors.
+The aim is to drive decarbonisation and replace fossil fuels by using renewable energies in all sectors.

 Copyright©